-Take a look at the benefits of working in this diverse, fast-moving and rewarding service.
+Whether you've always wanted to work in the NHS or your circumstances have changed recently, take a look at the benefits of working in this diverse, fast-moving and rewarding service.

 Your future career can sometimes feel a long way off.
 This booklet could bring it closer.
 When you're ready for us, we're ready for you.